ThierryM1212/cyti/cyti-miner/README.md

 # CYTI miner

-Miner software to mint CYTI contracts and to generate the token ID following the requested pattern.
+Miner software to mint CYTI contracts and generate the token ID following the requested pattern.
 When a CYTI contract is created the miners try to find the right token ID.
 The first miner to find it gets the fee (ERG).

 The cyti-miner executable is available for Windows and Linux:<br />